jcsteh/osara/readme.md

 - Grid: Set to 1/64
 - Grid: Set to 1/128
 - Item: Remove items
-- Item: Copy loop of selected area of audio items
 - Edit: Cut items
 - Item navigation: Move cursor to start of items
 - Item navigation: Move cursor to end of items